 Don't Confuse Sales Support with Marketing: A Case for Buyer Persona Profiling

-According to Pragmatic Marketing’s product management survey, technology marketers spend nearly half of their time on sales support, a statistic that reflects an alarming state of confusion about the role of marketing in our industry.
+According to Pragmatic Institute’s product management survey, technology marketers spend nearly half of their time on sales support, a statistic that reflects an alarming state of confusion about the role of marketing in our industry.
 Yet the functions of Sales and Marketing are easily distinguished; Marketing focuses on a market full of opportunities, while Sales focuses on individual opportunities.

 So why are marketers so focused on sales?

 There are many answers to this question, but they all net out to the fact that marketing has not been a well-respected function in our industry.
 This excerpt from a June 2005 CMO Magazine article (“The Ultimate Bug Fix”) describes the historical perspective on marketing at Microsoft®: